 How Much is the York Pass?

-I have put together a table outlining which attractions are included, how much the regular price is and roughly how long you will be at an attraction (based on both Google estimates and my own estimates.)
+I have put together a table outlining which attractions are included, how much the regular price is and roughly how long you will be at an attraction (based on both Google estimates and my own experience.)
 You can sort the table based on price or amount of time needed.
-It defaults to the most expensive attraction at the top – with the exception of Beningbrough Hall and the Yorkshire Air Museum.
-As these are the only two attractions not in the city centre I (personally) would recommend not visiting these with the York Pass – perhaps pay separately if you do wish to visit so that your time is more efficiently spent!

 Attractions Included in The York Pass